The Only Show in Town

 Me: “Now, this orthogonal idea applies everywhere, even to information.
 We split information into two sides: the meaning side and the variation side.
 When you get a signal, air pressure waves are progressing toward you.
 There’s no meaning in that, no sound.
 Just variation.
 You produce the sound, you produce your understanding of it.
 When you get a light signal going up and down, your internal model interprets that variation as meaning.
 If it goes up twice, you interpret that as the letter A. That’s the meaning you attribute to it.
 Without knowing how to interpret a signal, it means nothing to you.”

-It turns out the concept of two separate domains isn’t entirely new.
-Eastern philosophy has been pointing at this for thousands of years.
+The concept of two separate domains isn’t new.
+Eastern philosophy has been pointing at it for thousands of years.

 Me: “The only thing I know about the Tao, I read a book about Winnie the Pooh.
 The Tao of Winnie the Pooh.
 What a fantastic book.
 And that’s all I know about the Tao.”

 Me: “We don’t claim to be modeling the happening ever.
 Until we decide to, and then on purpose, we wrangle it with minimal interpretation.
 We do that in Part III of the book, but that’s very contained on purpose.
-Outside of that context, we’re trying to make it useful.
+We’re trying to make it useful.
 So we have to add meaning to be able to handle it.
 But outside of that, the Blue Space is not a space that we see or we deal with.
 It’s just like in the Tao.”

 Mark: “I got holy spirit chills.”